Top 7 Beginner DJ Products – Our Expert’s Pick

 A great pair of beginner DJ headphones come in the form of the Sennheiser HD 205 Headphones.
 Clocking in at just under £40 they are a professional grade option that are not only incredibly lightweight and comfortable to help reduce fatigue but offer fantastic isolation from outside noise to give you an accurate representation of what’s being played.
 The ear cup rotates for single ear listening, which is obviously an important feature especially if you’re into ‘on-shoulder’ monitoring and the 3m single sided cable makes sure you’ve got plenty of room to play with.
 A great starter option.

 Pioneer have a ubiquitous presence in the DJ world, so we couldn’t talk about DJing equipment without showing off some of their best gear.
 Pioneer are great at creating professional grade equipment that just works, and their more “budget friendly” option such as the Pioneer HDJ-500 Headphones are no different.
 Don’t be fooled by the modest price of these headphones – they’re more than capable of lasting a world tour thanks to superior construction.
 For those who can’t stretch to the popular HDJ-1000s and the flagship HDJ-2000s, this is a fantastic middle ground as it borrows technology from the HDJ-2000.
-You get to choose from 3 colours (Red, White and Black), they’re lightweight with a close fitting ear pad to provide great isolation and the right ear cup rotates through 60 degrees for single ear monitoring.
+You get to choose from 3 colours, they’re lightweight with a close fitting ear pad to provide great isolation and the right ear cup rotates through 60 degrees for single ear monitoring.
 Budget friendly yes, but totally comfortable in the professional arena.

 Beginner DJ controllers